top of page

-"Go and make disciples of all nations, Baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you."
+“Go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
+And behold, I am with you always, until the end of the age.”

-• Made in new creation, an adopted son or daughter of God, who has become partaker of the divine nature. – CCC 1265
+• Made a new creation, an adopted son or daughter of God, who has become partaker of the divine nature. – CCC 1265

 • A member of the Body of Christ, the Church. – CCC 1267